Silver offers an attractive opportunity at current levels

 Even though the white metal is precious and rare, it underperformed due to poor weak supply and demand fundaments, where it is considered a popular hedge against fluctuations.

-Its strongest point is there is a huge value for the metal outside the investment zone.
-About 55 to 60 percent of the metal goes into industrial processes, and 25 percent is spent on jewellery, utensils, and silverware.
-Only 15 to 20 percent is invested in coins and bars.
+Its strongest point is the huge value of the metal outside the investment zone.
+About 55 to 60 per cent of the metal goes into industrial processes, and 25 per cent is spent on jewellery, utensils, and silverware.
+Only 15 to 20 per cent is invested in coins and bars.

-The demand for industrial processes and jewellery applications remained low, and during the secure market uptrend, investors do not seek silver.
-The metal hit its peak of $50 an ounce in 2011, and it took nearly 5 years for the metal to get to $13.
+The demand for industrial processes and jewellery applications remained low, and investors did not seek silver during the secure market uptrend.
+The metal hit its peak of $50 an ounce in 2011, and it took nearly five years to reach $13.

 The current value is $14.89 an ounce, which is almost one of the multiyear lows, where the geopolitical factors are not supporting the price.